Route Grade Votings

 Total votes cast 224

-16m.
-Climb the vertical crack that ends at 6m then traverse left to the base of the continuation crack which is entered by a hard move on thin jams.
-Follow it more easily into a right-facing corner and finish up this.
-The Direct Start is the unprotected 5a problem incorporated in Twintrin.
-Photo page 34.
+Start at a vertical crack that ends at 6m.
+Climb this then traverse left to the base of the continuation crack which is entered by harder moves.
+Follow it more easily to finish up a right-facing groove.
+The direct start is a boldish 5a problem.

 Login to your ROCKFAX account to add your comments - Search for comments.